 Elizabeth holds a Master of Arts in International Relations from Rutgers University.
 She received her Bachelor of Arts in International Affairs from the American University of Paris, France.
 She and her husband live in Washington in a historic home that they have lovingly restored and renovated, preserving many historic features and details.

-Maxwell Miller is the Historic Site and Events Manager, starting in 2024.
+Maxwell Miller is the Senior Manager of Historic Site and Events at the Wilson House.
 Maxwell joined the Wilson House team in 2022 as a part-time guide, Girl Scout Coordinator, and Special Event Lead.
 Before joining the Wilson House staff full-time, Maxwell was the Youth Education Program Manager at Temple Sinai of Washington, D.C.
 During Maxwell’s time in D.C., she has also worked as a program partner intern with The National Building Museum and a museum intern at the Lilian and Albert Small Capital Jewish Museum.
 Maxwell has always loved how museums can offer special and unique learning opportunities to a variety of museum audiences whether it be through educational programs or special events in historic spaces.

-Maxwell holds a Masters of Arts in Teaching in Museum Education from The George Washington University in Washington, DC.
-She received her Bachelor of Science in Elementary Education with a Minor in History from Appalachian State University in Boone, North Carolina.
-As Historic Site and Events Manager, she focuses on museum public programing, museum tours and staffing, and special property uses.
+Maxwell holds a Masters of Arts in Teaching in Museum Education from the Graduate School or Education and Human Development form The George Washington University in Washington, DC.
+She received her Bachelor of Science in Elementary Education with a Minor in History from the Reich College of Education at Appalachian State University in Boone, North Carolina.
+As Senior Manager of Historic Site and Events , she focuses on museum public programing, exhibitions, tours and staffing, and special property uses.

 John Pucher is the Senior Manager of Business and Operations at the Wilson House.
 John has been with the National Trust for Historic Preservation since April 1999.
 Over the last 25 years, he has worked at various sites and positions.
 He started working for the National Trust in the Historic Sites department as the Assistant Financial Administrator to the Historic Sites, the Financial Administrator at Preservation Magazine, the Business Administrator to the Lincoln Cottage and Wilson House in Washington, DC.
 He has been in his current position at the Wilson House since 2013.